Actindo-AG/Documentation/EDI/Integration/00_Integration.md

 # Integration

-In this part of the *EDIFACT* documentation, you will find the following chapter:
+In this part of the *EDIFACT* documentation, you will find the following chapters:

 - [Manage connections](./01_ManageConnections.md)
    - [Create connection](./01_ManageConnections.md#create-connection)